ficusyou/titan-solr-cloud-test/README.md

 Overview
 =========

 The Solr Full-Text Index provider is a new addition to the set of supported indices backing the [*Titan Graph Database*](http://thinkaurelius.github.io/titan/).
 Solr is a full-fledged Apache project that uses the Lucene indexing engine and is comparable to ElasticSearch.
 Solr is a highly performant, and tunable index.
+One of the biggest differences between Solr and ElasticSearch has to do with how data types are defined in their respective settings.
+Unlike ElasticSearch, Solr requires you to define a schema in a file called schema.xml, before you can create the index.
+Though this may have some run-time disadvantages to ElasticSearch, Solr has fined grained control over the data types within its schema.
 Solr can run in 3 different modes:
 * __Embedded Mode__ - Executes Solr within the same JVM.
 The provider is coded to support this but this feature has not been extensively testsed.
 * __HTTP Solr Server__ - This has been the traditional mode of Solr execution until version 4.0 was released.
 It runs Solr as a java web application supporting the Solr Query API using RESTful style queries or the Java based SolrJ API.
 * __Cloud Mode__ - Since version 4.0 was released, Solr has added capabilities to run in a cluster or "cloud" with the ability to replicate Solr indices (or cores) across nodes in a cluster.
 It accomplishes this by leveraging Apache Zookeeper to distribute configuration and enable participating nodes to replicate index data.
 The advantage of this capability is that it adds redundancy and greater availability of Solr to applications and is encouraged for enterprise deployments.